rspamd/kagome-cxx/CONTRIBUTING.md

 - **C++23 Standard**: Use modern C++23 features where appropriate
 - **Concepts**: Use concepts for template constraints
 - **Ranges**: Prefer ranges over traditional iterator-based loops
-- **std::format**: Use for string formatting instead of printf/iostream
+- **fmt formatting**: Use kagome::format (fmt::format) for string formatting instead of printf/iostream
 - **std::optional**: Use for nullable values
 - **Smart Pointers**: Use RAII and smart pointers for memory management